Principal Component Analysis (PCA)

 Select Standardize when variables have different scales (different units or value ranges).
 Without standardization, variables with larger ranges dominate the principal components.
 Center only or None is appropriate when all variables share the same unit and similar scales.

 Regardless of the preprocessing choice, the mean is subtracted internally when computing the covariance matrix and principal component scores.
-With None, variable scales are unchanged but the covariance matrix is computed from mean-centered data.
-Standardize uses the covariance matrix of standardized data, producing results similar to correlation-matrix-based PCA.
+With None, variable scales are therefore unchanged, but the eigenvalues, loadings, and component scores are identical to Center only.
+With Standardize, the loadings and variance ratios match those of correlation-matrix-based PCA.
+Standardization divides by the standard deviation computed with in the denominator, while the covariance matrix uses the unbiased estimate dividing by , so the eigenvalues are times the eigenvalues of the correlation matrix.
 Center only and None use the covariance matrix on the original scale.

 Click the Run PCA button to run the analysis.